Welcome to my trip report on Malindo Air

 Engines: 2X CFM56- 7B26E

 Actual arrival: 1025

 Arrival runway: 32L

-The service on board this flight was similar to my previous flight.
+The service onboard this flight was similar to my previous flight.
 Most of the crew were pretty ok but reserved.
 I accidentally spilt some water on my pants and one of the staff without thinking, passed some serviettes to me even though I told her I was fine.
-I enjoy such service, initiative is important - going the extra mile to help the passenger certainly helps!
+I enjoy such service, the initiative is important - going the extra mile to help the passenger certainly helps!
 The rest of the flight was uneventful and we landed in KUL early.
 Both flights simply went passed too quickly for my liking.